 After you've read the Scripture passage below, answer the following questions.
 It's a good idea to do them every day.

 Answer the questions below from the Gospel of John, Chapter 18.

-You can download these questions to study the Gospel of John Chapter 18 on your own or with a partner if you like.
+You can download these questions to study on your own or with a partner if you like.

 If you want us to email the daily questions, just complete the form below.
 You will get 6 emails with the questions for each day.
 A seventh email will allow you to compare your answers and take you to Chapter 19.

 1. How did Judas know where to find Jesus?

 2. Why did the arrest occur at night outside the city and not while Jesus was at the temple teaching during the day?